Instructions for Completing the

 · Non-Title IV Assistance (e.g. WIA, Vocational Rehabilitation, state grants, VA benefits, etc.) This question should reflect the percentage of students that receive loans and/or grants from outside entities such as states or Veterans Affairs that are external from the school.

 Please note that some students may fall into multiple or all categories.
-If there are no students enrolled as of June 30, 2023, you may enter the percentage for students enrolled during the Annual Report reporting period.
+If there are no students enrolled as of June 30, 2025, you may enter the percentage for students enrolled during the entire Annual Report reporting period.

 How many hours did faculty, staff and students devote to Community Service projects and activities organized by the school?

-Please enter the total number of students enrolled in any avocational / continuing education courses offered by the school during the July 1, 2022 through June 30, 2023 timeframe.
+Please enter the total number of students enrolled in any avocational / continuing education courses offered by the school during the July 1, 2024 through June 30, 2025 timeframe.
+These can be for avocational / continuing education courses approved by ACCSC or outside the scope of accreditation.

 Before submitting the Annual Report, check the box for “complete” when this section has been completed and select save.